 Hire the right people

 Hiring the correct people onto your team plays a great role in improving your company’s employee retention.
-Having an effective recruitment specialist is best to have the job done.
+Having an effective and specialized recruiter is best to have the job done.

 It is important that from the start of the hiring process you already know and understand the candidate if they have the right skills for the job or at least have the capability to develop the skills for it.